petk/php-build-system/docs/evolution.md

 ##### Configure options

+* The filter extension no longer exposes the `--with-pcre-dir` configure argument and therefore allows shared builds with `./configure`.
 * Added new `--enable-rtld-now` configure option to switch the dlopen behavior from `RTLD_LAZY` to `RTLD_NOW`.
 * The `--with-pcre-valgrind` and `--with-valgrind` were merged, and Valgrind